-We believe and practice in the daily life of the School, that each individual is unique and that any discrimination on the grounds of race, gender, colour, religious belief, disability or sexual orientation, is not only against the law of the land but a serious moral failure.
-The full aim of our pastoral care ethos is to reinforce and develop the uniqueness of each individual and their responsibility to Christ and their neighbour and to develop a deep sense of responsibility in each of us for other individuals.
+We believe and practise in the daily life of the School, that each individual is unique and that any discrimination on the grounds of race, gender, colour, religious belief, disability or sexual orientation is not only against the law of the land but a serious moral failure.
+The full aim of our pastoral care ethos is to reinforce and develop the uniqueness of each individual and their responsibility to Christ and their neighbour, and to develop a deep sense of responsibility in each of us for other individuals.

 In practical terms, the vision outlined above must be served by rules and structures which direct and encourage a uniquely Christian way of living within our school community.
 Our School rules have been designed to make our School a safe and happy working community, and to direct each individual towards making their own contribution to this goal.
-Our School Behaviour Rules & Expectations described in the Student Planner and which are brought to the attention of parents/carers and students on an annual basis through letters and assemblies are developed from the following key principles:-
+Our School Behaviour Rules & Expectations are brought to the attention of parents/carers and students on an annual basis through letters and assemblies and are developed from the following key principles:-

-- Our School is a Catholic Christian community of which we are all part of and have a duty to care for. - Students must treat each other, visitors and staff at all times with courtesy and respect. - Teachers at our School are dedicated public servants.
+Our School is a Catholic Christian community of which we are all part of and have a duty to care for:

+- Students must treat each other, visitors and staff at all times with courtesy and respect. - Teachers at our School are dedicated public servants.
 They will always show students respect.
 We as a School expect the same to be returned. - Students must also respect the property of the School and that of other students. - Bullying of any kind will not be tolerated, nor will the harassment or attempted intimidation of any member of staff. - We are a Catholic community, and students must therefore show respect for the prayer life and religious worship of our School community. - Students must never bring false witness against another student or member of staff. - Our School expects all students to strive to achieve the highest levels of attendance and punctuality. - Students have a right to learn, and therefore disruptive behaviour in lessons cannot be tolerated. - Home study is designed to enable all students to achieve their potential.
-Work that is set must therefore be completed correctly and handed in on time. - Our Student Planner is designed to help students to organise their learning, and to allow communication between home and School.
-All students must therefore follow our School's procedures that relate to the Student Planner. - Uniform:-our uniform identifies our School, and also helps all to have a sense of belonging.
-Our School uniform must, therefore, be worn in accordance with our code of dress in the Student Planner. - Travelling to and from School.
+Work that is set must therefore be completed correctly and handed in on time. - Uniform:-our uniform identifies our School, and also helps all to have a sense of belonging.
+Our School uniform must, therefore, be worn in accordance with our code of dress in Appendix E. - Travelling to and from School.
 Students must always travel to and from School, in a safe, sensible and courteous manner. - Health & Safety.
 Students must always act in a manner that protects the health & safety of both themselves and others.
 This will be achieved by following the School rules and advice in this matter. - Students must respect our local environment and property of our neighbours in the local community.
 Students must respect the movement of our neighbours when they are coming to or going home from school.